Knowtie/UnityUtilities/GameDataIO/readme.md

 You first start by creating your data you want to persist in a tab delimited format with new rows separated by new lines.
 The most obvious choice for this is to use a spreadsheet program such as Microsoft Excel or Open Office, which can copy the data to the clipboard in the above format.

 The example below shows how you could copy your data from the spreadsheet program into use your system's clipboard (Mac/Windows).
 You simply attach this script to an object, copy your data into the clipboard then start your unity app.
-This will load the data and save it into a file.
+This will load the data and save it into a file.  *The order of the columns in your clipboard data must match the order of the properties in your class with not gaps.*

     public class DataLoaderDummy : MonoBehaviour {